aureolacodes/npm-simply-build/README.md

 ## Introduction

-`simply` is meant to be a helper tool for those, who don't need feature-rich tools like grunt, gulp and so on.
-It helps you create a simple and yet maintenable and modular workflow for your basic everyday development tasks.
+`simply` is meant to be a helper tool for creating a simple, yet maintainable and modular workflow for your basic everyday development tasks.
+Simply is modular by design, so sharing, adding or removing task is as simple as copying or removing a folder.

+The deployment process is divided into tasks.
+Tasks are represented by subfolders inside a customizable root directory.
+Tasks can define their own dependencies which are managed by simply using basic npm logic.

 ## Installation